 8.4.
-All other errors are deemed to be non-substantial with regard to the acceptance of the service and do not entitle the party to refuse acceptance.
+All other errors are deemed to be non-substantial with regard to the work results of the service and do not entitle the party to refuse acceptance.
 They will be remedied within the scope of the warranty.

 8.5.
-In the event of a justified refusal of acceptance, the SUPPLIER shall remedy the significant defects by rectification and shall in turn provide the service for acceptance, whereby a new acceptance period shall commence.
+In the event of a justified refusal of acceptance, the Supplier shall remedy the significant defects by rectification and shall in turn provide the work results for acceptance, whereby a new acceptance period shall commence.

 9.9.
-The SUPPLIER shall remedy defects that have been reported by the CUSTOMER in text form (including email) by improvement (correction of defects).
+The Supplier shall remedy defects that have been reported by the Customer in text form (including email) by improvement (correction of defects).
 If the supplementary performance fails twice, the Customer can continue to demand supplementary performance or instead demand an appropriate reduction.
-Any further warranty rights of the CUSTOMER, in particular replacement delivery, are hereby excluded.
+Any further legal warranty rights of the Customer, in particular replacement delivery, are hereby excluded.

-Neither the SUPPLIER nor the CUSTOMER shall be liable for force majeure.
-If the PARTIES are unable to comply with their contractual obligations despite all due diligence due to force majeure such as natural events (such as storm, lightning, fire, earthquake), epidemics, pandemics, warlike events, strikes, viral attacks, disruptions to the public transport or communication infrastructure, the fulfilment of the CONTRACT or the deadline for the fulfilment of the CONTRACT shall be postponed in accordance with the event that has occurred.
-A disruption of the communication infrastructure used by the CUSTOMER is not a case of force majeure; such a disruption has no influence on the CUSTOMER’S obligation to pay the remuneration.
+Neither the Supplier nor the Customer shall be liable for force majeure.
+If the Parties are unable to comply with their contractual obligations despite all due diligence due to force majeure such as natural events (in particular but not exclusively storm, lightning, fire, earthquake), epidemics, pandemics, warlike events, strikes, viral attacks, disruptions to the public transport or communication infrastructure, the fulfilment of the Contract or the deadline for the fulfilment of the Contract shall be postponed in accordance with the event that has occurred.
+A disruption of the communication infrastructure used by the Customer is not a case of force majeure; such a disruption has no influence on the Customer’s obligation to pay the remuneration.

 12.2.
 The obligation to maintain secrecy does not apply if the information in question:

-14.3.
-Amendments to the CONTRACT and additions to the CONTRACT must be made in writing to be valid (Art.
-12 et seq. of the Swiss Code of Obligations [OR]).
-Electronic signatures (such as DocuSign) are equivalent to the written form and formally valid in this regard.
-This applies in particular to the amendment of the written form requirement.
-Verbal side agreements are not valid.
+14.3 The conclusion of the Contract, amendments to the Contract and supplements to the Contract must be in writing in order to be valid (Art.
+12 ff.
+CO).
+If the written form is required, the electronic signature (such as DocuSign) is equivalent to the written form and shall be deemed formally valid in this regard.
+In particular, this applies also to the amendment of the written form requirement.
+Section 2.2 (third bullet point) remains reserved.